GEOG 351 : Coastal and Marine Studies

 Capabilities Developed in this Course

 |Capability 3:||Solution Seeking|

 - Describe the wave, current and sediment transport processes that control coastal landform development (Capability 1)

-- Think and write about — and also be able to discuss — the magnitude and time scales of coastal change (Capability 1 and 2)
+- Discuss the magnitude and time scales of coastal change (Capability 1 and 2)

 - Identify and evaluate the primary controls on coastal landform evolution at century and millennial timescales using examples from different types of coastal system (Capability 1 and 2)

-- Demonstrate and apply practical skills in collection, analysis and interpretation of coastal research data (Capability 1, 3 and 5)
+- Demonstrate practical skills in collection, analysis and interpretation of coastal research data (Capability 1, 3 and 5)

 - Identify and evaluate management options drawing on knowledge both of physical processes and coastal evolution (Capability 2, 3, 4 and 6)

 |Final Exam||50%||Individual Examination|

 No required text book, but "Introduction to Coastal Processes and Geomorphology " by Gerhard Masselink; Michael Hughes; Jasper Knight 2011 is recommended reading.
 Additional readings provided on Talus.

 One-day field trip on 20 March required to collect data for subsequent laboratory exercises.

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

 For this course, you can expect 25 hours of lectures/tutorials, 25 hours of laboratory work, 8 hours of field work, 42 hours of reading and thinking about the content, and 50 hours of work on assignments and/or exam preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).